kaypro283/simple-exponential-smoothing-mbasic/README.md

 This program is written in MBASIC-80 and is compatible with CP/M or DOS based systems or modern emulators that support MBASIC.

 ## Usage
-1. Run the program in your MBASIC-80 environment.
+1. Run the program in your MBASIC-80 interpreter.
 2. Enter the number of historical data points (2–100).
 3. Input the data values one by one.
 4. Specify the forecast horizon (must satisfy N + H ≤ 100).